Angevin Empire: Capetian invasion of England

-In September 1216, John began his attack, marching from the Cotswolds, feigning an offensive to relieve the besieged Windsor Castle, and attacking eastwards around London to Cambridge to separate the rebel-held areas of Lincolnshire and East Anglia.
-In King's Lynn, John contracted dysentery.
-On 18 October 1216, John died.

-Louis was defeated twice following John's death in 1217, in Lincoln in May, and at Sandwich in August, resulting in his withdrawal from the claim on the throne and England with the Treaty of Lambeth in September.
+In September John began his attack, marching from the Cotswolds, feigning an offensive to relieve the besieged Windsor Castle and attacking eastwards around London to Cambridge to separate the rebel-held areas of Lincolnshire and East Anglia.
+In King's Lynn, John contracted dysentery and died on 18 October 1216.
+Louis was defeated twice following John's death in 1217, in Lincoln in May and at Sandwich in August, resulting in his withdrawal from the claim on the throne and England with the Treaty of Lambeth in September.

 Cultural influence

 The hypothetical continuation and expansion of the Angevin Empire over several centuries has been the subject of several tales of alternate history.
-Historically, both English and French historians had viewed the juxtaposition of England and French lands under Angevin control as something of an aberration and an offence to national identity.
-To English historians the lands in France were an encumbrance, while French historians considered the union to be an English empire.
+English and French historians had viewed the juxtaposition of England and French lands under Angevin control as something of an aberration and an offence to national identity.
+To English historians, the lands in France were an encumbrance, but French historians considered the union to be an English empire.

-The ruling class of the Angevin Empire was French-speaking.

-The 12th century is also the century of Gothic architecture, first known as opus francigenum, from the work of the Abbot Suger at Saint Denis in 1140.
-The Early English Period began around 1180 or 1190, in the times of the Angevin Empire, but this religious architecture was totally independent of the Angevin Empire, it was just born at the same moment and spread at those times in England.
+The 12th century brought about Gothic architecture, first known as opus francigenum, from the work of Abbot Suger at Saint Denis in 1140.
+The Early English Period began around 1180 or 1190, but this religious architecture was independent of the Angevin Empire.
 Gillingham suggests that it was only "perhaps in kitchen design" that there was a distinctively Angevin style.

-Richard I's personal arms, three golden lions passant guardant on a red field, continue to appear in most subsequent English royal heraldry, and in variations on the flags of both Normandy and Aquitaine.

-Politically, during the time of the Angevin Empire, continental issues were given more attention by the Angevin kings of England than British issues had been given previously by the Normans.
+Richard I's personal arms—three golden lions passant guardant on a red field—continue to appear in most subsequent English royal heraldry and in variations on the flags of both Normandy and Aquitaine.
+Politically, continental issues were given more attention by the Angevin kings of England than British issues had been given by the Normans.
 Under Angevin rule, the balance of power had dramatically shifted to France, with Angevin kings often spending more time in France than England.
-With the loss of Normandy and Anjou, the Empire was cut in two, leaving Plantagent descendants to be solely English kings with additional rule over Gascony.
+With the loss of Normandy and Anjou, the empire was cut in two, leaving Plantagenet descendants to be solely English kings with additional rule over Gascony.